 Raven runs client-side and server-side detection in parallel by default.
-Bypassing either layer leaves the other one watching - which is what stops most modern Fivem cheats from going undetected.
+Bypassing either layer leaves the other one watching, which is what stops most modern FiveM cheats from going undetected.

 A heartbeat loop continuously reports client-side runtime state to the server.
 If the heartbeat stops, falls behind, or returns wrong values, the server treats the client as tampered and acts.

-Lua executors inject arbitrary scripts into the running Fivem client.
+Lua executors inject arbitrary scripts into the running FiveM client.
 Raven detects them through signature matching, runtime integrity checks, and server-side validation of impossible Lua-driven actions.

 Server-side event validation rejects events from disallowed sources, blocks event payloads outside plausible bounds, and pattern-matches event sequences against known exploits - even when every client check is bypassed.